BOURNE ACADEMY SIXTH FORM

 YEAR ONE

-Unit 2 – Practical Scientific Procedures and Techniques
+Unit 4 – Practical Scientific Procedures and Techniques

 YEAR TWO

-Students will work to a brief and be given clear assessment criteria so they can be confident on what is expected to achieve a Distinction / Merit / Pass.
-Students final grade will be calculated from a culmination of the points collected across all units.
-If sufficient points have been awarded from all components of the course, students are able to achieve a Distinction* overall.
+Students will work to a brief and be given clear assessment criteria so they can be confident on what is expected to achieve a Distinction* / Distinction / Merit / Pass.
+A students final grade will be calculated from a culmination of the points collected across all units.
+Throughout the course, students will be well supported by teachers who will give feedback on progress against the key assessment criteria.

 YEAR ONE

-- Externally assessed written examination
+• Externally assessed written exam

-Unit 2 – Practical Scientific Procedures and Techniques
+Unit 4 – Practical Scientific Procedures and Techniques

 YEAR TWO